psrenergy-docs/tsl-release-notes/docs/timeserieslab1.0.md

 * GUI
   * Changed logic with the generation of probability distribution graphs (now the user must push a button to generate it)
   * Fixed an error in the importation of custom turbines
+  * Fixed the name of the version in the interface

+* Reanalysis database reader
+  * Fixed an error while reading the range of date available in the reanalysis database

 # Time Series Lab 1.0.20